ONSdigital/software-engineer-community/standards/github.md

 Only teams should be granted access to repositories.
 This makes it clear why the access is needed and helps to ensure people have correct permissions within team moves.

+If there is an explicit need for an individual to be granted access this should be agreed with a tech lead.

 #### Signed commits